magicmarvman/node-irc/docs/API.rst

     Emitted when the server sends the initial 001 line, indicating you've connected to the server.
 See the `raw` event for details on the `message` object.

+.. js:data:: 'connectionEnd'

+    `function () { }`

+    Emitted when the server connection is lost.

+.. js:data:: 'netError'

+    `function (exception) { }`

+    Emitted when the underlying scoket fires an error.

+.. js:data:: 'abort'

+    `function (retryCount) { }`

+    Emitted when the server loses connection and attempts auto reconnection.

 .. js:data:: 'motd'

     `function (motd) { }`